Poojit-Matukumalli/Project-RelayX/GitHub-docs/SETUP.md

 ## Thank You 💛
-You keep the Project RelayX alive.
+You keep the Project RelayX Network alive.
 RelayX network depends on users like you, who are willing to help improve the messaging platorm.
 We appreciate and thank every single one of you helping us make this possible.